 Teaching in the US

-Eleven years of teaching in the US has taught me to be open to new ideas, and to be flexible.
+Eleven years of teaching in the US over three separate exchanges has taught me to be open to new ideas, and to be flexible.
 In particular, my students have taught me about their own customs and also shown me new levels of good behavior and creativity in the classroom.